Elizabeth Hale-Taylor Graduated from John Marshall High School in Oklahoma City. She then graduated from Langston University.

-She began her teaching career for Stillwater Public Schools, where she taught for two years before joining Tulsa Public Schools in 2001.
-Principal Taylor taught special education at Alcott elementary and Academy Central for four years.
+She began her teaching career for Stillwater Public Schools, where she taught two years before joining Tulsa Public Schools in 2001.
+Principal Hale-Taylor taught special education at Alcott elementary and Academy Central for four years.
 She worked as a special education administrator at Gilcrease Middle School.
 She then spent eight years as a special education coordinator for the Tulsa Public Schools district.

-Elizabeth went on to become Assistant Principal at Sequoyah Elementary for two years.
+Principal Hale-Taylor went on to become Assistant Principal at Sequoyah Elementary for two years.
 She then became Principal at Academy Central for a year and a half.
 Which leads to her now being Principal at Emerson Elementary School.

 Principal Hale-Taylor has two adult daughters Ryan and Randi that she is extremely proud of.
 Teaching has always been one of her passions.
 She believes all students can learn.
 This high-level outcome expectancy has shaped her philosophy on education and her vision as an administrator.
 This vision centers on promoting our District-wide high-quality standards for sound instructional strategies that increase student performance and promote college and career readiness.